Alexander-Lindstroem/automated-test-the-color__alexl-fork/feedback.md

 ### SPA or page-based?

 There is some confusion about whether or not the app is supposed to be one or the other.
 The read me describes it as being an SPA, but also includes instructions to create different pages.
-Faithful to its SPA premise, the header expects a function to set the current page, but once again, it is unclear how that is supposed to be used for the actual pages.
-I have decided to keep it as a SPA and have the pages at the same time, but I don't quite understand why you would build the app this way.
+Faithful to its SPA premise, the header expects a function to set the current page, but once again, it is unclear how that is supposed to be used for the actual pages. <s>I have decided to keep it as a SPA and have the pages at the same time, but I don't quite understand why you would build the app this way.</s> The previously described process breaks when you try to deploy it to vercel, so I had to rewrite it without pages.

 ## Tests